 Aevol and Avida provides an unmatched level of biological complexity in silico.
 More than an analytical model or a simulation, a population of digital organisms is an instantiation of evolution that we can observe and study in real time.
 Flexibility of conditions, speed of evolution, and ease of data collection make them an ideal systems for answering many classical evolutionary questions.
 Some of the projects I've been involved in are listed below

 Evolution of genetic architecture: Modules as the units of biological organization have been studied in diverse contexts such as development, metabolic networks, and genome organization.
 However, the origins and causes of modularity have been explored much less then its consequences.
-Using Avida, I qualify the influence of mode of reproduction on modularity and epistasis in digital organisms (Misevic, 2006).
+Using Avida, I qualified the influence of mode of reproduction on modularity and epistasis in digital organisms (Misevic 2006).
+Cooperation also affects and potentially relies on specific, constrained genetic architecture, which we explored using the Aevol system (Frénoy 2014)

 Evolution of mutation rates: The rate of mutations is a crucial driving force of evolution but is also under selection itself.
 I combine analytical modeling and Avida experiments to describe the interaction of costs and benefits of high mutation rates, and predict the course of mutation rate evolution in simple and complex environments (Clune, 2009).